CODE33301/Terminal-Cool-Text/README.md

 Instructions:

-1. Install lolcat</br>
+1. Install lolcat, For Color</br>
 Deb: sudo apt install lolcat</br>
 Arch: sudo pacman -S lolcat

-2. Create CoolText Folder</br>
+2. Create CoolText Folder, To Store The Cool Text Files</br>
 mkdir /home/$USER/CoolText

 3. Files</br>
 Find some cool ASCII art and put them in a file, you can have multiple text/ASCII files and add all of them in the CoolText Folder.
+DO NOT ADD A SPACE WHEN NAMEING THE FILES!!!

 4. Code</br>
 Copy and past my code to .bashrc at the very end of the file.